The New Generation of Female Food Bloggers

 Namrata Ghate – FoodiezFlavor

 Born and brought up in Nagpur, Namrata holds M.Tech. in Wireless Communication and is currently settled in Johannesburg, SA.
-Raised in a liberal and harmonious family that followed a way to lead healthy and balanced life.
+Raised in a liberal and harmonious family that followed a way to lead a healthy and balanced life.
 The family encouraged homemade food vs eating out.

 Namrata is a strong-minded cheerful soul and enjoys calm moments with herself.
 She likes to read books pamper her patio, crafts, DIY and cuddling with her 4-year-old darling daughter.